MercierCharles/MercierCharles.github.io/research.md

 </iframe>
 - **Graph 7 — Stylistic profile of positive vs negative posts**
 - **Graph 8 — Emotional + stylistic signatures by community cluster**

+Above, we have mapped out what kidn of *emotional* and *stylistic* signatures conflicts in each cluster tend to have.
+Here, we see that the following clusters stand out:

+- **Cluster 7():** This cluster is high in anger, and swearing, which indicates a tendency for more unwanted conflicts
+- **Cluster 1():** This cluster is similar to cluster 7, containing high amounts of swearing and anger.
+Similarly, in the stylistic features we see a high portion of upper case letters used, which is common in long, angry posts which indicate 'rants'.

 We use Graphs 6 and 7 to identify which emotional or stylistic features distinguish constructive disagreements from toxic ones, helping determine which types of interactions should be encouraged vs limited.
 Ideally we end up with a couple of subreddits that perhaps need more moderation.